 Note that this is a spoken Arabic proverb but uses the slightly formal grammar liiha.

 - Transliteration: ig-gayyaat aHsan min ir-rayHHaat

-Ending on an optimistic note (because proverbs can be a bit bleak!), Here’s a proverb you can use to help someone who’s in a bad situation.
+Ending on an optimistic note (because proverbs in any language can be a bit bleak!), here’s an Arabic proverb you can use to help someone who’s in a bad situation.

 If you’re learning Arabic you might notice the roots for coming and going, gayy and raaH.